infobloxopen/db-controller/README.md

 There will be two local debugging environment:

 * one will be to setup crossplane on kind cluster and debug as that will be the fastest way to bring up the environment.
-  - This will require having a EKS cluster that you can reference for setting up the subnet-group and security group which tied to EKS vpc
+  - This will require having an EKS cluster that you can reference for setting up the subnet-group and security group which tied to EKS vpc
   - It will also require setting up a different ProviderConfig right now it is using IRSA and will need local credentials
-* second will be to setup crossplane on EKS and this will the closest to production testing
+* second will be to setup crossplane on EKS and this will be the closest to production testing

 For kind environment run the deploy setps:
 ***TODO - This is not working yet, see above notes***